robinmattern/AIDocs_test1-robin/README.md

-            bash install anyllm        # then run, anyllm, to check it. bash install aidocs demo1  # then run, aidocs, to check it. bash install aidocs test1  # then run, aidocs, to check it.
+            bash install anyllm        # then run, anyllm, to check it. bash install aidocs demo1  # then run, aidocs, to check it. bash install aidocs testr  # then run, aidocs, to check it.

         * Note: You must install FRTools before any other projects.
 After that, you can clone or create your own projects folder with: